About Loch Lomond

 Can I play Loch Lomond on this page?

 Yes.
-This Loch Lomond page keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Loch Lomond page keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Loch Lomond?
+Should I use letter notes or numbered notes for Loch Lomond?

 Letter notes are the quickest way to read the page, while numbered notes stay available as a backup if you learned the tune from number-based materials.